electronifie/stylish-commit/README.md

 ==============

 Usage:
- 1. create a folder in your project for validation scripts (calling it `.style` saves you a step)

- 1. add a field to package.json called "styleScripts" pointing at the folder (no need to do this if you called it `.style`)

-        package.json:
-        {
-          "name": "Foo barrer",
-          "version": "0.0.1",
-          ...
-          "styleScripts": "./scripts/style"
-        }

- 1. fill it with scripts that look like:
+ 1. create a folder called `.style` in your repo root and fill it with scripts that look like:

         .style/trailingWhitespace.js:
         module.exports = {